Moviemaker twins who built their own cinemas

 For the Spence brothers' outsider cinema, this meant ingenious workarounds such as the giving leather caps to the more balding members of a middle-aged "teenage" motorcycle gang in "Keep Watching the Skies," and directing them to stay at the back.

 "We did develop as we went," says Noel, recalling a career that spanned the German Expressionist-style "The Testament of Caleb Meeke" (1969) and the Lovecraftian "The Beast of Druids' Hill" (1971) through to their later "Tales of the Unexpected"-esque pieces, based on Noel's short stories, which he describes as "human dramas with a sting in the tail."
-Their full collection of some 50 or 60 film shorts is now in the care of the Irish Film Archive in Dublin and has also recently been digitized for the Northern Ireland Screen film archive.
+Their full collection of some 50 or 60 film shorts is now in the care of the IFI Irish Film Archive in Dublin and has also recently been digitized for the Northern Ireland Screen film archive.

 Lessons from Ozymandias